+Torque-drivers

-Torque-drivers For level-1 and level-2 repairs, excluding SMT repairs of the circuit boards, the following torque-drivers are required.
-Torx T6, and Torx T10 driver bits modified 3/16 inch (8mm) long-reach socket bit (IPN 355-00000-21).
-Refer to the illustrations in "Disassembly and Reassembly" on page 101 for Tools for SMT Repairs the corresponding torque values.
+For level-1 and level-2 repairs, excluding SMT repairs of the circuit boards, the following torque-drivers are required.

+- Torx T6, and Torx T10 driver bits - modified 3/16 inch (8mm) long-reach socket bit (IPN 355-00000-21).

+Refer to the illustrations in "Disassembly and Reassembly" on page 103 for the corresponding torque values.

+Tools for SMT Repairs

 In general only the standard tools for SMT work are required for level-2 repairs of the circuit boards.
 In addition, a can-removal tool is recommended but if none is available, a hot-air tool may be used instead.
 However, it should be noted that a hot-air tool affords little control.
 Even in skilled hands, use of a hot-air tool to remove cans will result in rapid uncontrolled rises in the temperature of components under the can being removed as well as under any adjacent cans.
 The circuit board might suffer damage as a result.

-Test Equipment The following test equipment is required for servicing the radio: test PC (with programming and calibration applications loaded) RF communications test set (audio bandwidth of at least 10kHz) oscilloscope digital current meter (capable of measuring up to 20A) multimeter DC power supply (capable of 7.5V and 3A) service kit Separate instruments may be used in place of the RF communications test
+Test Equipment

+The following test equipment is required for servicing the radio:

+- test PC (with programming and calibration applications loaded)

+- RF communications test set (audio bandwidth of at least 10kHz)

+- oscilloscope

+- digital current meter (capable of measuring up to 20 A)

+- multimeter

+- DC power supply (capable of 7.5 V and 3 A)

+- service kit

 Separate instruments may be used in place of the RF communications test set.
 These are an RF signal generator, audio signal generator, audio analyzer, RF power meter, and modulation meter.

 Service Kit

 The service kit contains all the items needed for connecting the radio to the test equipment.
-The setting up of the equipment is described in "Test Equipment Setup" on page 86.
+The setting up of the equipment is described in "Test Equipment Setup" on page 88.
 The service kit also includes a service CD and a folder with the necessary service documentation, including this manual.
 The CD contains the programming application, calibration application, and soft-copies of the service and related documentation.
-The contents of the service kit are listed in Table 4.2.
+The contents of the service kit are listed in Table 4.1.